ibm-cloud-docs/sell/tutorial-onboard-broker.md

 1. For an example of how to build your broker, see [IBM Cloud reference broker](https://github.com/IBM-Cloud/onboarding-osb){: external}.

-1. Make sure you have the following API keys:
+1. Make sure that you have the following API keys:
    * An onboarding API key for access to the Global Catalog API.
    * An {{site.data.keyword.cloud_notm}} API key for access to your deployment target.